 THE CEYLON CHAMBER OF COMMERCE (CCC)

 The Chairman of the Sri Lanka Shippers' Council is a member of the Committee of the Ceylon Chamber of Commerce, the oldest Chamber in Sri Lanka with a history of over 170 years.
 The Council members have had several meetings with the Chamber officials on policy matters relating to port and shipping.

 The membership of the Council is open to all Trade Chambers and Associations engaged in Shipping and Port related activities as well as individual companies in the import/export trade.
 The membership committee is responsible for developing and increasing the membership of the Council.

-The annual membership fee for Trade Associations/Chambers was Rs.
-7,500/-, while the membership fee for individual companies was Rs.
-3,500/-.
-However due to the escalating costs the Council decided to increase its annual subscription as follows from the forthcoming financial period.
+The annual membership fee for Trade Associations/Chambers is Rs.
+10,000, while the membership fee for individual companies is Rs.
+5,000.

 The Ceylon Chamber of Commerce manages the Council funds on behalf of the Council.

 The website is regularly updated with trade related information and hosts value added services.
 The new website address of the Council is www.shipperscouncil.lk

 The Ceylon Chamber of Commerce provides Secretarial services to the Council.
 The infrastructure of the Chamber is readily available to the Council.